With the impact of Coronavirus being felt across the country, our aim is to ensure your peace of mind when it comes to your money.

 How will the missed payments be repaid?

-If you are currently up-to-date with your mortgage payments, at the end of the payment holiday we will recalculate your monthly payment based on your outstanding balance and remaining term.
+If you are currently up-to-date with your mortgage payments, at the end of the payment deferral we will recalculate your monthly payment based on your outstanding balance and remaining term.
 We will do this automatically unless you tell us this is not what you want to do (‘opt-out’) and you would like to discuss possible other ways to repay the unpaid instalments.
 If you want to discuss other possible options, please wait for us to contact you.

-If you decide to add the unpaid instalments to your existing balance, your payments will increase and the amount of interest you pay over the term of the mortgage will increase – we will tell you the amounts before the end of the payment holiday.
+If you decide to add the unpaid instalments to your existing balance, your payments will increase and the amount of interest you pay over the term of the mortgage will increase – we will tell you the actual amounts before the end of the payment deferral.
 If you choose this option and you think you are going to struggle with the new payments then let us know and we can discuss other options with you at that time.

-We want to ensure that payments are affordable for you, so if you currently have arrears on your mortgage, we will contact you before the end of the payment holiday to agree on how to repay this money.
+We want to ensure that payments are affordable for you, so if you currently have arrears on your mortgage, we will contact you before the end of the payment deferral to agree on how to repay this money.
 In order to do this, we will need to assess your individual circumstances, including your income and expenditure and arrange a specific agreement to pay.

 What evidence do I need to provide